 The patient and family should be educated to identify and report any neurological changes or decrement in function to their SCI physician.
 Minute changes can be easily overlooked but it can be a sign of insidious neurological decline from a potentially reversible process.
 Furthermore, patients should be informed that their condition is treatable and that with compliance to the treatment regimen, outcomes are largely positive.
 Information should be provided to patient and families about support groups and available resources within their respective communities.

 For those with established spinal cord injuries, there is a promising intervention being studied where use of autologous bone marrow-derived mesenchymal stromal cells (MSCs) are injected into the syrinx of the posttraumatic syringomyelia.22

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Serial neurologic examinations after traumatic SCI are necessary to detect change in baseline neurological status.
 Physicians should always consider the possibility of PTS to explain neurologic decline in a previously stable SCI patient.
 Surgical decompression has been shown to clinically improve motor weakness secondary to syrinx formation, but generally not sensory loss or neuropathic pain.

 It remains controversial if patients with symptomatic PTS without motor deficit benefit from surgical decompression by reduction in pain or return of sensation.
-There is also a gap in the medical literature regarding proper treatment for asymptomatic SCI patients with radiological evidence of an enlarging syrinx.
+There is also a gap in the medical literature regarding proper diagnostic approach and treatment for asymptomatic SCI patients with radiological evidence of an enlarging syrinx.

 - Svircev JN, Little JW.
 Syringomyelia.
 In: Lin VW, Bono CM, Cardenas DD, et al. Spinal Cord Medicine Principles and Practice.
 2nd ed.
 New York, NY: Demos Medical Publishing; 2010:569-574.